dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 Agyeiwaah](https://www.youtube.com/playlist?list=PLC4D19CAA84861524),
 makes a very simple statement that resonates powerfully, *if you understand what the soul is*.
-It doesn't necessarily require the definition of the soul outlined below, but if you understand what the soul is, this statement is very powerful:
+It doesn't necessarily require the definition of the soul outlined in this article.
+Still, whatever your definition of the soul, this statement is very powerful:

 > The oracle is a vehicle to help us listen to our soul speak, but we
 > must be *quiet* if we are to hear what our soul is trying to speak